NICE Guidelines on Pancreatitis

 Pancreatitis is a serious and complex condition.
 It causes immense suffering, can have a severe effect on quality of life and may result in reduced life expectancy.
 In the past, there has been lack of knowledge on how to manage pancreatitis and this has resulted in clinicians avoiding those with the disease and conflicting advice being offered.
 With this guideline it is hoped that sound advice is provided to enable people with pancreatitis to receive appropriate care to improve the outcomes from this difficult condition.Pancreatitis Guideline September 2018, National Institute for Health and Care Excellence

-The new NICE guidelines on pancreatitis were published on September 5th 2018 and the quote above is from the guideline’s introduction.
-The guidelines have been two years in the making and brought together an array of specialists on pancreatitis, including patient and carer representatives.
+The NICE guidelines on pancreatitis were published on September 5th 2018 and the quote above is from the guideline’s introduction.
+The guidelines were two years in the making and brought together an array of specialists on pancreatitis, including patient and carer representatives.
 These lay members of the committee must be praised for the excellent job they have done in representing the views of patients and carers.
 You can really hear the patient voice (and hard-earned expertise) in the guidelines, which are stronger for their input.
-Here’s what Amy Lucas, Louise Carr and Stuart Wood have to say about the new guidelines and the process of getting there:
+Here’s what Amy Lucas, Louise Carr and Stuart Wood have to say about the new guidelines when they were launched: